Distribution of quantum gravity induced entanglement in many-body systems: Introduction

+The entanglement generation phenomenon has been studied within the framework of linearised quantum gravity \cite{Marshman2020, PhysRevD.105.106028, PhysRevLett.130.100202}.
+However, it has been demonstrated that the primary contribution originates solely from the Newtonian potential term \cite{Marshman2020, PhysRevLett.130.100202}.
+This interestingly shows that even the Newtonian gravitational interaction can exhibit quantum characteristics.
+Moreover, it has been shown that the entanglement generated by Newtonian interaction necessarily implies the existence of gravitons \cite{PhysRevD.105.024029}, with little apparent distinction observed between entanglement mediated by Newtonian gravity and that mediated by gravitons \cite{PhysRevD.105.086001}.

 It is important to note that several features of gravity-induced entanglement, especially entanglement generation rate, depend on the setup, which in a two-body scenario is determined by the directions of the superpositions.
+By ``direction of superposition," we refer to the direction from one spatially localised state to another within the superposition of a single mass.
 If the superpositions are in the same direction as their separation, the setup is linear (as in the original proposal \cite{Bose2017PRL}), whereas in a parallel setup, the superpositions are parallel to each other and perpendicular to the separation.
 Some setups are better than others; for example, the entanglement generation rate in a parallel setup is higher than linear \cite{nguyen2020entanglement}.